©

 • 12th-13th century: wood replaced by stone (the foundations of this fortification still exist today).

-• 14th-15th century: a small castle replaces the existing one, with a small fortification incorporating a dovecote still standing today and a corner tower.
+• 14th-15th century: a small castle replaces the existing one, with a small fortification incorporating a dovecote that is still in place today and a corner tower.

-• 16th-17th: in 1634, Isabelle de Pierrebrune, daughter of Jacques and Marie, was baptized in the château chapel in the presence of her family André Du Buisson and Isabelle de Bron, and her husband Louis De Villelune, sieur de La Roche-Othon.
+• 16th – 17th century: in 1634, Isabelle de Pierrebrune, daughter of Jacques and Marie, was baptised in the château chapel in the presence of her family André Du Buisson and Isabelle de Bron, and her husband Louis De Villelune, sieur de La Roche-Othon.

 • 17th century: In 1675, it came under the ownership of Sieur Gilbert Jehanot des Pallières.
 Around 1700, Seigneur de Courtines Durand Villatte took over.
 From 1741, the château remained in the Villatte de Peufeilhoux family until 1920.
-In 1822, Jean Antoine Villatte de Peufeilhoux built Château de Fremnet as a "hunting lodge for Peufeilhoux".
+It was Jean Antoine Villatte de Peufeilhoux who built Château de Fremnet as a “hunting lodge for Peufeilhoux” in 1822.

-Abandoned several times, forgotten in favor of the Château des Modières in Villebret and finally abandoned by the Villatte de Peufeilhoux family, who moved to Switzerland, the château began its long agony, becoming in part a beautiful romantic ruin.
-Mr. Michel Machart bought it in 1920 to restore it.
-At the time, it comprised almost 650 hectares of land and a dozen farms.
+Abandoned several times, forgotten in favour of the Château des Modières in Villebret and finally abandoned by the Villatte de Peufeilhoux family who had left to live in Switzerland, this château began its long agony, becoming in part a beautiful romantic ruin.
+Mr Michel Machart bought it in 1920 to restore it.
+At the time, it comprised almost 650 hectares of land and around ten farms.

-Under the direction of the greatest architect of the time, Monsieur Sappin des Raynaud, some thirty workers were employed for just over 7 years.
+Under the direction of the greatest architect of the time, Mr Sappin des Raynaud, some thirty workers were employed for just over 7 years.

-The daughter of Mr. and Mrs. Machard married the Baron de La Rochette, and a lavish lifestyle continued until 1983.
-After the death of the owners, the furniture, tapestries and all the collections were sold at Drouot, and it was Crédit Agricole who bought all the land to sell the château with a farm and 20 hectares to Mr. and Mrs. Burstall, heirs to a major English bank.
+The daughter of Mr and Mrs Machard married the Baron de La Rochette, and a lavish lifestyle continued until 1983.
+After the death of the owners, the furniture, tapestries and all the collections were sold at Drouot and it was Crédit Agricole that bought all the land to sell the château with a farm and 20 hectares to Mr and Mrs Burstall, heirs to a major English bank.

-After their bank crashed in 2001, the château was bought by a wealthy Dutchman who sold it 4 years later to a Belgian who, ruined, sold it to the current owner, Mr Claude Thévenin, in 2013.
+After their bank collapsed in 2001, the château was bought by a wealthy Dutchman who sold it 4 years later to a Belgian who, ruined, sold it to the current owner, Claude Thévenin, in 2013.

 When we bought this château, everything had to be restored, rebuilt or created.

-Peufeilhoux, the only château in Central France to offer so many wonders
+Peufeilhoux, the only château in Central France to offer you so many marvels

-• Les Jardins à la Française or à l’Anglaise, with a magnificent 100 m rose garden, the horse pond, an orquidarium unique in France with hundreds of orchids outside in the wild, and the walk through the double fortification.
+• Les Jardins à la Française or à l’Anglaise, with a magnificent 100-metre rose garden, the horse pond and an orquidarium, the only one of its kind in France, with hundreds of orchids outside in the wild, and the walk through the double fortification.

 • Gardens of the World with Morocco, China, Kenya, Japan and Tibet.
 In preparation for the 2026 opening: Mexico.

-• The Fairy Gardens with the Puits des Amours, the Bassin des Chevaux, the Cascade des Papillons, the Allée Musicale with a new feature this year: the Trompettes de la Renommée, the Antre de la Sorcière with its small cinema, the Lavoir des Fées with its 2m mushrooms and the Salle des Trésors.
+• The Fairy Gardens with the Well of Love, the Horse Basin, the Butterfly Cascade, the Musical Alley with a new feature this year: the Trumpets of Fame, the Witch’s Den with its small cinema, the Fairy Wash with its 2-metre mushrooms and the Treasure Room.